jentery/projectDesign/README.md

 # Project Title

-Your name and any related info you wish to add
+You may also wish to add your name and any related info

 ## Project Description